mattgodbolt/xania/README.md

 It works within **Docker** including when hosted by **Windows Subsystem for Linux**.
 To learn more about this see the Docker-specific [tutorial](docker-dev/README.md)!

-It has been reported to work on Fedora 34 and Ubuntu under Windows Subsystem for Linux too.
+It has been reported to work on Fedora 34 too.

 ### g++ and Other Essentials